msu-eele-fpga/labs-and-homework-colter107/docs/labs/lab11.md

 > How does your driver know what memory addresses are associated with your device?

 In the probe function, the code requests the device's memory region, and remaps it to virtual addresses in the kernel's virtual address space.
 This means that the kernel now has virtual addresses it can modify which will be reflected to the device's physical memory.
+These addresses are then stored in the state container.

 > What are the two ways we can write to our device’s registers?
 In other words, what subsystems do we use to write to our registers?